chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/scanners/trivy-tutorial/index.md

 trivy image --scanners vuln,misconfig,secret nginx
 ```

-To recursively scan only for exposed secrets on a filesystem, starting at the current working directory:
+To recursively scan only for exposed secrets on a filesystem:

 ```bash
 trivy fs --scanners secret .
 ```

+This will perform a recursive scan of all files and folders in the current working directory.

 ### License Scanning